Green Flag Award 2022 recognition for two of Reading’s most popular green spaces

 The Green Flag Award scheme, managed by environmental charity Keep Britain Tidy under licence from the Department for Levelling Up, Housing and Communities, recognises and rewards well-managed parks and green spaces, setting the benchmark standard for the management of green spaces across the United Kingdom and around the world.

 Notes to editors

 The Green Flag Award Scheme (http://greenflagaward.org/) is run by the environmental charity Keep Britain Tidy, under licence from the Department for Levelling Up, Housing and Communities, in partnership with Keep Scotland Beautiful, Keep Wales Tidy and Keep Northern Ireland Beautiful.

 Keep Britain Tidy is a leading environmental charity.
-We set the standard for the management of parks and beaches, inspire people to be litter-free, to waste less and live more sustainably.
-We run campaigns and programmes including the Great British Spring Clean, Eco-Schools, Love Parks, Eco-Schools, the Green Flag Award for parks and green spaces and the Blue Flag/ Seaside Awards for beaches.
-To find out more about Keep Britain Tidy, our campaigns and programmes visit www.keepbritaintidy.org.
+It sets the standard for the management of parks and beaches, inspires people to be litter-free, to waste less and live more sustainably.
+It runs campaigns and programmes including the Great British Spring Clean, Eco-Schools, Love Parks, Eco-Schools, the Green Flag Award for parks and green spaces and the Blue Flag/ Seaside Awards for beaches.
+To find out more about Keep Britain Tidy, its campaigns and programmes visit www.keepbritaintidy.org.

 Any green space that is freely accessible to the public is eligible to enter for a Green Flag Award.
 Awards are given on an annual basis and winners must apply each year to renew their Green Flag Award status.
 A Green Flag Community Award recognises quality sites managed by voluntary and community groups.
 Green Heritage Site Accreditation is judged on the treatment of the site’s historic features and the standard of conservation.